 You know the part in The Lion, the Witch and the Wardrobe when they find the door to Narnia?
 Well, that’s what visiting Kehen Temple felt like, after a lot of frustrating visits to places we hoped would showcase the Bali that we know and love, but it just wasn’t happening.
 We were inspired by the stories our ETG Travellers had told us about their experiences in this very spiritual part of the world, but it was proving tricky to capture.

 But when we stopped looking, the Bali we didn’t notice revealed its magic.
 For about 30 minutes, the temple was completely peaceful, with only the sights and sounds of Ni Ketut Sari going about her daily ritual.
 What an amazing experience.
 It was only brief, and the time flew by – but that’s what travel moments are, right?

 Ni Ketut Sari has lived in rural Bali for an incredible ninety-five years, working for eighty-five or so of them.
 Her family said she’ll never stop doing the daily ritual at Pura Kehen and her grace, poise and elegance was amazing to see.
 She has three grandchildren who all work in the local area selling gifts to tourists, often outside Kehen Temple.

 Ni Ketut Sari has no desire to give up work and loves meeting people from around the world.
 She runs a small art shop outside her house.

 If you’d like to meet Ni Ketut Sari, then there is sometimes an opportunity on our ‘alternative explorer of Ubud’ tour, which takes in Kehen Temple.
-But whether you meet Ni Ketut Sari or not, once you get away from the crowds and find your inner explorer; in Bali, the stories come to you – sometimes when you least expect it…
+But whether you meet Ni Ketut Sari or not, once you get away from the crowds and find your inner explorer; in the Bali we didn’t notice, the stories come to you – sometimes when you least expect it…